NetCyberbase/Base64-Encode-Decode/README.md

 **Encode**: https://netcyberbase.com/base64-encode/

-Tested and all functions are workinhg.
+Tested and all functions are working.

 **Features**